marckol/class/README.md

 ### String short syntax for the definition of properties

+Each property is defined using a string element of an array with a specific structure.
+In the case of pure short syntax, the array represents the list of properties as you can see in the example below.
+#### Structure

+The property name that is required
+The data type that can be optional in case of loose-typing The default value that is optional
+The possible values that is optional

+#### Example:
 ```js
 Klass.Class(
     'hr.School', //full class name : the namespace is 'hr' and the (simple) name 'School'